CaseyPYZ/Interactive-Lab-Hub/FinalProject/README.md

 First we stripped down the sensor glove and reattached the flex sensors while a participant was wearing it to properly align the sensors with finger movements.

 We also created a “wrist” model in CAD and 3D printed a hollow version out of soft material; the soft material allows the hand to have some flex and motion along the wrist joint after being mounted.
+The wrist has a pass through hole for the strings.

 <img src="https://github.com/CaseyPYZ/Interactive-Lab-Hub/blob/Fall2021/FinalProject/img/IMG_1957.jpg" height="600" width="400">